Minors and Support Areas

 Prerequisite: Graduate standing.
 This course is designed to explore the learningteacher nexus with special attention to effective teaching practices and models, learning and assessment theories and perspectives, and effective course design.
 We will approach all of these topics in the spirit of the scholarship of teaching and learning and with attention to tradition and diverse learners.

-Prerequisite: EDLD 506 and graduate standing.
-This course exposes students to the necessary and accepted literature, models, standards, strategies, and skills to plan and implement an assessment or program evaluation of educational programs, services, and administration.
-These assessments are aimed at various internal and external clients including accrediting agencies, national funding organizations, and other governing bodies in higher education.
-To this end, students are introduced to systematic assessment methodologies appropriate for a variety of academic programs, the different approaches to conducting assessment research, and the major components of an assessment plan.
-Students identify and evaluate existing literature on a topic and then conduct an original assessment project to deepen their understanding of the assessment process.
+Prerequisite: Graduate standing.
+This course exposes students to the accepted literature, evaluation models, standards, strategies, and skills to plan and carry out an assessment or program evaluation of post-secondary educational programs or other administration settings.
+These assessments are aimed at various internal and external clients including accrediting agencies, national funding organizations, and other governing bodies of higher education.

 EDU 637 Institutional Research and Assessment (3 credits)